NTUBIME34/2025-ADL-Final-Challenge-Release/README.md

 ### 4\.
 Data and Model Setup

 #### Data
 The datasets will be loaded from huggingface by default.
+You can move them into `data/` and specify the path to directories if you like.
 * The public dataset is [theblackcat102/ADL_Final_25W_part1](https://huggingface.co/datasets/theblackcat102/ADL_Final_25W_part1).
 * The private dataset will be released on 12/8.
 * `data/toy_data.jsonl` is provided for debugging and testing purposes only and is not involved in the final submission.